B-kiplingi/bingo-bot-springboot/README.md

 Start the round: `/bingo-start`

-The bot will randomly select 25 items from your pool and get the round going.
+The bot will randomly select the specified number of items from your pool and get the round going.

 ### 3. Playing the game
 Once the round's started everything is ready for you to join the round.